CodeGyver/codegyver.github.io/_posts/2023-09-09-using-tmux-vim-and-make-for-microservice-development.md

 title: Using tmux, vim, and make for microservice development
 ---

-Microservices, due to their modular nature, offer both opportunities and challenges.
-To develop efficiently in such an environment, choosing the right toolset is crucial.
-In this post, I’ll explore the practical applications of tmux, vim, and GNU make in the context of microservice development.
+In this article, I will share my approach to developing microservices using tmux, vim, and make.
+My goal is to automate the process of running multiple applications locally, each with its own unique setup, runner, and database, on a daily basis.

 <!--more-->